-OSSE will work with your college or university to process your award payment in advance of the semester that you are enrolled.
-The actual award amount will be determined by your college or university, and may be cancelled if your tuition and fees will be covered by other funding sources (e.g., Federal Pell Grant, scholarships, etc.).
+OSSE will work with eligible applicant’s college or university to process any award payment in advance of the semester enrolled.
+The actual award amount will be determined by the college or university, and may be cancelled if tuition and fees will be covered by other funding sources (e.g., Federal Pell Grant, scholarships, etc.).

 Maximum Award Amounts and Time Limits

 Once you meet eligibility requirements for the Mayor’s Scholars Undergraduate Program, you may receive funding on a first-come, first-served basis and as outlined under the program’s priorities, which are subject to change.
 OSSE reserves the right to make final funding determinations based on (1) information submitted regarding the student’s financial need, and (2) available funds.
 Maximum award amounts and time limits are related to the type of degree each student is seeking.

 The Mayor’s Scholars Undergraduate Program provides funding to applicants pursuing their first associate degree or their first bachelor’s degrees as detailed below: